loopbackio/loopback.io/pages/en/contrib/Reporting-issues.md

 ### Feature request

 {% include note.html content="
-LoopBack 2.x/3.x and related modules are in LTS mode.
-New features are no longer accepted.
+LoopBack 2.x/3.x and related modules have reached End-of-Life.
+New features are no longer accepted." %}
-" %}

 To report a feature request for LoopBack 4.x (and newer), open a new GitHub issue at [https://github.com/strongloop/loopback-next/issues](https://github.com/strongloop/loopback-next/issues).